OpenBase-Foundation/DumbOS/README.md

 USB auto-install
 ----------------

-After installation completes, DumbOS runs a background USB monitor daemon.
+DumbOS includes a background USB monitor daemon that runs **automatically on every boot** — no manual setup needed.

 When you plug in a USB device:

 1. The monitor detects the insertion and scans for `.apk` files.
 2. Any APK files found are automatically installed on the system.
 3. Installation events are logged to `/data/local/tmp/usb_monitor.log` for troubleshooting.

+**Works automatically:** The USB monitor is installed as a boot-time service, so it will auto-detect USB devices and install APKs even if you haven't run `install.sh` yet.
+Simply plug in a USB drive with APK files and they'll install automatically.

 This lets you sideload apps simply by plugging in a USB drive with APK files on it — no need for ADB or manual commands.